 Many regulated brokers worldwide offer CFDs on heating oil.
 Customers deposit funds with the broker, which serve as margin.
 The advantage of CFDs is that traders can have exposure to heating oil prices without having to manage complicated futures or options positions.

 Plus500 is one of the top brokers in heating oil CFD trading.
-CFD Service.
-80.6% lose money.
+76.4% of retail CFD accounts lose money.

 Ready to Start Trading Heating Oil?